ipo-kio/bebras-tasks/README.md

 This repository in the branch `bebras-22` currently contains tasks of the previous 2021 year.
-They are currently examples tasks implementation.
+They are examples of tasks implementation.

 - run `npm install`
 - run `npm run compile` and find output html files in the `dist` folder.
 You can view them in the browser.